Singularityy0/Progbattle/Readme.md

 ## Features

 - User registration and login
-- cannot view any other page ig not logged in
+- Cannot view any other page if not logged in
-- round 1 (functional) and support for round-2 (non-functional) :(
+- Round 1 (functional) and support for round-2 (non-functional) :(
 - Team creation, joining, and management (max 4 members per team)
-- user can also leave the team as well as long as he/she is not the one who created the team
+- User can also leave the team as long as they are not the one who created the team
 - Bot script upload and evaluation against system bots
 - Real-time use of game engine (`engine.py`) for bot-vs-bot matches
 - Scoring system: Win = 5 pts, Draw = 2 pts, Loss = 0 pts, +1 bonus for every 3 goals scored
-- Leaderboard with round progression (top 16 teams advance to Round 2)
-- Frontend simulation of matches using log files (HTML Canvas)
+- Enhanced leaderboard with:
+  - Visual indicators for qualifying (🌟) and non-qualifying (⚠️) positions
+  - Clear status indicators for team progress
+  - Tournament progression tracking
+- Automation scripts for quick setup and testing:
+  - `auto_setup.py`: Automatically create teams and users
+  - `auto_submit_bots.py`: Automatically submit bots for all teams

 ## Project Structure